 |

 We rebuilt the vidIQ app from scratch.
-Faster performance, cleaner interface, and real-time analytics that actually load when you need them.
-Check your stats between uploads, get AI-powered video ideas on the go, and track your channel growth from anywhere.
+Faster performance, cleaner interface, and real-time analytics that load when you need them.

 |